 Green Globes offers a practical and objective approach to resource evaluation and materials selection during new construction and major renovation of commercial buildings.
 Internationally, Life Cycle Assessment (LCA) is the most widely accepted method for materials selection, largely due to its research-based approach in evaluating environmental impacts.
 In contrast to the LCA method is the use of exclusionary or “de-selection” lists driven by non-systematic or single attribute approaches to materials selection—approaches that could result in less sustainable selections.
-Green Globes provides two paths for product selection in its New Construction environmental assessment program: the LCA method and a multiple attribute approach.
+Green Globes provides two paths for product selection in its New Construction and Sustainable Interiors environmental assessment programs: the LCA method and a multiple attribute approach.

 For the LCA “Performance Path,” each product type is evaluated and benchmarked against five major indicator criteria: Embodied Energy, Global Warming Potential, and Effects on Land, Air and Water.
 For the Multiple Attribute “Prescriptive Path,” products can be evaluated using three approaches: 1) Environmental Product Declarations (EPDs), 2) third-party certifications based upon multiple attribute standards developed through a consensus-based process by an approved standards development organization, and/or 3) third-party certified life cycle product assessments based upon ISO 14040 and 14044 Standards.